Tips for Women Business Owners with Sarita Ekya, Owner of S’MAC Restaurant.

 Curiosity is Empowering

 When starting S’MAC Sarita says she spoke to restaurant owners incessantly.
-Each day she says she walked the streets of Manhattan and spoke with as many restaurant owners as she could, most times just walking-in and introducing herself.
-“Being curious and speaking to people with experience,” says Ms. Akya was one of the most helpful things in being successful.
+Each day she says she walked the streets of Manhattan and spoke with as many restaurant owners as she could, most times just walking in and introducing herself.
+“Being curious and speaking to people with experience,” says Ms. Ekya, was one of the most helpful things in being successful.

 Unique Perspective on Personnel Issues as a Female Business Owner